 , but over the long term, causes excessive stress.

 Contrary to popular belief, multitasking is not about “piling on the work” to the point of exhaustion.
 It’s about training the brain to channel energy in an efficient and effective manner so you can accomplish more in less time.
-And believe it or not, one of the hallmarks of learning to multitask is to actually slow down to accomplish more.
+And believe it or not, one of the keys of knowing how to multitask hallmarks of learning to multitask is to actually slow down to accomplish more.

 Following are some techniques that will help you mentally slow down so you can finally learn how to multitask and master this essential business skill.